-Section 150-We affirm that as God has called some to the work of ministering His Word, so has He also placed His peculiar approval, in numberless instances, upon the setting apart of women for labor in the interest of the souls and bodies of the poor, the afflicted, and for other necessary services in the various departments of home and foreign missions.
+Section 157.
+We affirm that as God has called some to the work of ministering his Word, so has he also placed his peculiar approval, in numberless instances, upon the setting apart of women for labor in the interest of the souls and bodies of the poor, and the afflicted, and for other necessary services in the various departments of home and foreign missions.

-Section 151-Any sister may be licensed for deaconess work in the same general manner as candidates are licensed as ministers of the gospel (Section 90, ¶11), except that she is not required to take the Local Preacher's Course of Study.
+Section 158.
+Any sister may be licensed for deaconess work in the same general manner as candidates are licensed as ministers of the gospel [Section 90, ¶11], except that she is not required to take the Local Preacher's Course of Study.

-Section 152-After her license, she shall report quarterly to the district superintendent and with her third quarterly report she shall enclose such a recommendation from the local church board of the church with which she is connected, as that ordered for all ministers (Section 94, ¶6).
+Section 159.
+After her license, she shall report quarterly to the district superintendent, and with her third quarterly report she shall enclose such a recommendation from the local church board of the church of which she is a member, as that ordered for all ministers [Section 98, ¶1, (6)].

-Section 153-The candidate for license as a deaconess shall be examined by the examining board, according to Section 101, ¶2.
-In the course of study she shall be under the direction of the district educational board (Section 103, ¶2), as in the case of licensed ministers, and after being licensed for three years, she shall be reported to the district conference, with recommendation for or against her ordination.
+Section 160.
+The candidate for license as a deaconess shall be examined by the examining board, according to Section 105, ¶1, (1).
+In the course of study she shall be under the direction of the district educational board [Section 107], as in the case of licensed ministers, and after being licensed for three years, she shall be reported to the district conference, with recommendation for or against her ordination.
 This recommendation shall receive primary consideration in deciding whether or not the ordination shall be granted or refused.
-Her ordination shall, in general, be conducted exactly as though she were to be ordained to the ministry of the gospel, except that she shall be set apart for deaconess work as provided in Section 90, ¶12).
+Her ordination shall, in general, be conducted exactly as though she were to be ordained to the ministry of the gospel, except that she shall be set apart for deaconess work as provided in Section 93, ¶1, (11).